nguyenbakim/flutter_canvas_rotate/README.md

-# canvas_rotate
+# canvas rotate demo

 A simple app demonstrating how to draw an image into a canvas and rotate it.
-By default the canvas.rotate method rotates around the top left point.
+By default the canvas.rotate method rotates around the top left corner.
 This app provides some calculation to rotate the canvas around its center.

-## Getting Started

-# canvas_rotate